natsudaS/HangmanPython/README.md

-# HangmanPython
+# Play a game of Hangman
-A little console based hangman game written in python after a tutorial from Codédex by Daniel Li (https://www.codedex.io/projects/build-a-word-guessing-game-with-python)
+To create this little console based hangman game I followed a tutorial from Codédex by Daniel Li (https://www.codedex.io/projects/build-a-word-guessing-game-with-python).